-10.1.3 ensure proper and secure storage of all Confidential Information and the Additive;
+- 10.1.3 ensure proper and secure storage of all Confidential Information and Additive;

-10.1.4.5 supply additive (as distinct from goods made with the Additive) to any third party on its own behalf or on behalf of others.
+- 10.1.9 supply additive (as distinct from goods made with the Additive) to any third party.

 10.2 The Buyer shall be responsible for compliance by the Buyer’s Related Persons of the obligations set out in this Agreement and any breach of such obligations by the Buyer’s Related Persons shall be deemed to be a breach by the Buyer of its obligations under this Agreement.

-10.3 The provisions of this clause 10 shall continue in force notwithstanding the completion or expiry of any Contract.
+10.3 The provisions of this clause 10 shall continue in force notwithstanding the completion or expiry of the Contract.

 11 LICENCE OF INTELLECTUAL PROPERTY

-11.1 Symphony hereby grants to the Buyer a non-exclusive licence to use Symphony’s relevant Trade Marks on Goods and on articles manufactured using the Goods provided such articles are properly manufactured in accordance with the manufacturing instructions and technical data sheet, and in accordance with information provided on the Technical Enquiry Form.
-Notwithstanding the foregoing, Symphony gives no representation or warranty that any such Trade Marks may lawfully be used in any country, and Symphony is not bound to indemnify the Buyer or the Buyer’s customers in respect of any claim arising out of the use of such Trade Marks.
+11.1 Symphony hereby grants to the Buyer a non-exclusive licence to use Symphony’s relevant Trade Marks on Goods, and on articles manufactured using the Goods, provided such articles are properly manufactured in accordance with the manufacturing instructions, technical data sheet and information provided on the Technical Enquiry Form.

-11.2 The Buyer shall procure so far as possible that articles made using any Goods shall bear the Trade Mark corresponding to such Goods together with any words specified in any style guides as provided by Symphony from time to time.
+11.2 The Buyer shall procure so far as possible that articles made using any Goods shall bear the Trade Mark corresponding to such Goods.
+The Buyer shall comply with any style guides issued by Symphony as to the use of Trade Marks.

-11.4.
-The Buyer shall provide Symphony with samples of any articles on which any Symphony Trade Mark appears no less frequently than every 6 months, and prior to the launch of any new or modified article on which any such Trade Mark appears.
+11.3 The Buyer shall provide Symphony, no less frequently than every 6 months, with samples of any articles on which any Symphony Trade Mark appears, and prior to the launch of any new or modified article on which any such Trade Mark appears.

-11.7 The Buyer warrants that it shall not, and shall procure that its Related Persons shall not, represent that it has any title to or right of ownership in Symphony’s trademarks or other Intellectual Property of Symphony, and shall promptly notify Symphony of any actual or threatened infringement of any such Intellectual Property Rights as may come to the attention of the Buyer.
+11.6 The Buyer warrants that it will not, and shall procure that its Related Persons shall not, represent that it has any title to or right of ownership in Symphony’s trademarks or other Intellectual Property of Symphony, and shall promptly notify Symphony of any actual or threatened infringement of any such Intellectual Property Rights as may come to the attention of the Buyer.

 12 ENTIRE AGREEMENT